You can spread the flu to people, including your family/whanau and friends, who are at most risk of complications

 - Cough or sneeze in to your elbow if a tissue is not readily available

 - Avoid touching your eyes, nose and mouth

 - Avoid crowded places

 Flu can be anywhere.
 Get immunised.
 Protect yourself.
 Protect your family.
 Protect your community.
 Immunisation may be FREE for you.
-Ask your doctor or nurse today.
+Ask your doctor, nurse or pharmacist today.